famichu/MagLev_Switch_MX/README.md

 ## PCB
 The PCB of this switch is manufactuable with single layer.
 But I recommend a load-bearing double layer PCB.
-Pins I had used are the usual pinheader.
-It's easy install with Soldering Jig included in this repositry.
+Pins I used are the usual pinheaders.
+They're easy install with this Soldering Jig included in the repositry.
 <img src="./img/soldering.jpg" width="500px" alt="Solodering with jig">

 # Sample Numeric Keypad